HeavenOf22865/LayoutSwitcher/README.md

 !!!
 I'm not a native speaker, so there may be grammatical errors.

 !!!
-The script has a lot of problems (аor example, the script does not work at startup), if you are interested, you can fix it.
+The script has a lot of problems (for example, the script does not work at startup), if you are interested, you can fix it.

 LayoutSwitcher is a simple Python script that maps characters from the selected text to characters from another language layout and replaces them.